Austin’s facial plastics specialist treats this unwanted nasal feature

 Frequently Asked Questions About Rhinophyma

 Will Rhinophyma recur once treated?

 It is rare that patients experience a second flare up of rhinophyma once it has been cosmetically addressed.
 Some patients require more than one procedure for the maximum benefit.
 In some cases, rhinophyma may be treated by a combination of the CO2 laser and additional lasers or therapies.

 What can prospective patients expect during a consultation for rhinophyma treatment?

 During the initial consultation, Dr. Buckingham will see a patient and perform a complete facial analysis.
 This allows him to develop the best treatment approach to meet one’s particular needs.
 He will also answer any questions about rhinophyma and associated treatments, or cosmetic surgery in general.

 When is Rhinophyma treatment necessary?

-While acne rosacea can be controlled by a dermatologist, advanced stages of the skin condition can create permanently inflamed, thickened skin.
-At this point, a cosmetic procedure may be the best permanent solution.
+While acne rosacea can be controlled by a dermatologist, advanced stages of the skin condition can create inflamed, thickened skin.
+At this point, a cosmetic procedure may be the best long-lasting solution.
 Patients can discuss their concerns with their dermatologist and schedule an appointment to see Dr. Buckingham.